We are living in unprecedented and challenging times.

 The PCC is also in regular contact with the policing minister, and a host of other regional partners including the Metro Mayor, Steve Rotherham, and our criminal justice partners through a host of remote meetings.

-From Tuesday 5th January 2021 you must stay at home and must follow the national lockdown rules and restrictions.
+You must follow the national rules and restrictions.

 Help control the virus